Team-Tea-Time/laravel-forum/readme.md

 ### Demo

-You can view a simple L4-based demo online at http://laravel-forum-demo.ricko.me/
+You can view a simple demo online at http://laravel-forum-demo.ricko.me/.
+The demo source is available at https://github.com/Riari/laravel-forum-demo.

 ## Installation